- As the finance department becomes a central source for data, its interactions with other departments, particularly sales, can drive improvements.

 While finance leaders may feel they lack insight into sales generation and forecasting, their colleagues in sales may face a similar conundrum if there isn’t much relevant data in the ERP system.
 Integrating the CRM with the ERP system gives both teams the opportunity to work more effectively together.

-ERP Use Case: CRM
+ERP Use Case:

 Investing in a CRM ERP module almost always makes it easier to share customer information, find new opportunities with existing customers and handle customer-service issues – all of which position the business for a revenue boost.